Hotel Crayon Rouge

 "Feels like home" is a qualifier commonly used to describe boutique hotels, but few live up to the promise.
-Hotel Crayon Rouge, the little sister of five-year-old Hotel Crayon just around the corner, drives the homey atmosphere with a number of clever features: an honesty bar and kitchen with a readily stocked fridge accessible for late-night cravings, an intimate lounge in the entry, used books on bedside tables, and reading lights in bathrooms.
+Hotel Crayon Rouge, the little sister of Hotel Crayon just around the corner, drives the homey atmosphere with a number of clever features: an honesty bar and cheerful open-plan kitchen with a readily stocked fridge accessible for late-night cravings, an intimate lounge in the entry, used books on bedside tables, and reading lights in bathrooms.
 Colorful guestrooms are like fantasy bedrooms, with retro-chic style, graphic illustrated wallpaper, antique furnishings, and vintage decorative touches.
 Though rooms are compact, smart use of mirrors make them feel more spacious.
-The design of the property has been masterminded by artist Julie Gauthron and is framed subtly around wine, the owners’ passion.
+The design of the property was masterminded by artist Julie Gauthron and is framed subtly around wine, the owners’ passion.
 You’ll find playful wine-themed wallpaper in the lounge, lamps in cork oak above the reception desk, and wine and whiskey carafes above the Rouge Bar dining table.
 Complimentary charcuterie is available in the Rouge Bar with the purchase of a glass of wine at apéro hour each evening.

 By Lindsey Tramuta, AFAR Contributor